Uninsured/Under-insured Motorist Arbitration

-Uninsured and Under-insured Protection is VITAL!
-If you have been involved in a motor vehicle accident caused by someone who was uninsured or had minimal insurance, if you have the coverage you can make a claim with your own insurance company.
+Uninsured and Under-insured Protection is vital!
+If you have been involved in a motor vehicle accident caused by someone who was uninsured or had minimal insurance and if you have the coverage you can make a claim with your own insurance company.

 Here are some details:Uninsured/Under-insured Motorist Protection (UM)

 These type benefits provide coverage to protect you and/or those who are passengers in your vehicle.
 Among other things, these benefits provide for payment of damages incurred as a result of an at-fault driver who has no liability insurance, a phantom driver, a hit-and-run driver, or a driver who fails to carry enough insurance to pay for your expenses.

 The two types of coverage are as follows:

 Uninsured Motorist Coverage.
 This type of insurance is optional and offered by your automobile insurance carrier.
 If you are involved in a hit and run accident or an accident with someone who does not have insurance, then damages can be paid under your own uninsured motorist coverage.

 Under-insured Motorist Coverage.
 This coverage goes hand-in-hand with your uninsured motorist coverage.
 In the event that the responsible party does not have adequate insurance coverage to compensate you for your injuries, you may be entitled to additional coverage on your own policy.